arctic-alpaca/fritz_box_tr064_igd_api_files_generator/README.md

 ```

 ## Questions
-If you have and questions, find bugs or have a feature in mind please feel free to open an issue.
+If you have any questions, find bugs or have a feature in mind please feel free to open an issue.